Background

 • lsn_path: The LSN pathname where the edges and all observation and prediction site datasets reside.

-• obs_sites: A single sf object representing observed sites, which has been processed using sites_to_lsn(), updist_sites(), and afv_sites().
+• obs_sites: Optional.
+A single sf object representing observed sites, which has been processed using sites_to_lsn(), updist_sites(), and afv_sites().
+Default is is NULL.

-• preds_list: A named list of one or more sf objects representing prediction site datasets that have been processed using sites_to_lsn(), updist_sites(), and afv_sites().
+• preds_list: Optional.
+A named list of one or more sf objects representing prediction site datasets that have been processed using sites_to_lsn(), updist_sites(), and afv_sites().
+Default is NULL.

-• ssn_path: The path to a local directory where the files making up the new SSN object will be saved.
-If the ssn_path does not include a .ssn extension, it will be added.
+• ssn_path: The path to a local directory where the output files will be saved.
+A .ssn extension will be added if it is not included.

-• import: Logical indicating whether the SSN object be automatically imported into R.
+• check: Logical indicating whether the validity of the SSN object should be checked using ssn_check().
+Default is TRUE.

 mf04_ssn <- ssn_assemble(